updated on May 11th, 2019

-Whether you’re a seasoned adrenaline junkie or just looking to stretch your legs, the expanse of the Rocky Mountains around Denver are a haven for outdoor adventure.
-From skiing and whitewater rafting to mountain biking and horseback riding, there are cool day trips and adventure activities near the Mile-High City.
+Whether you’re a seasoned adrenaline junkie or just looking to stretch your legs, the expanse of the Rocky Mountains around Denver, Colorado are a haven for outdoor adventure.
+From skiing and whitewater rafting to mountain biking and horseback riding, there are cool day trips and adventure activities that should be on your Must See: Denver list!

 Snowboard and Ski at Vail Mountain Resort

 Mountain Bike at Buffalo Creek

-Buffalo Creek is the crème de la crème of mountain biking trails.
+Buffalo Creek is the crème de la crème of mountain biking in Denver.
 It’s an hour west of Denver, and has a 23.6 mile trail.
 The trail is rolling and smooth with almost 3,000 feet in elevation.
 Cruise over tabletops while enjoying the scenic rock formations and mountain overlooks in the backdrop.
-It’s a rollercoaster ride on wheels!
+It’s a rollercoaster ride on wheels, and the perfect outdoor thing to do in Denver!

 Horseback Ride under a Full Moon

 Enjoy the feel of the Wild West while horseback riding in the Rockies.
-A & A Stables offers horseback riding tours where you enjoy a fireworks show, take a full moon ride and experience the fun of Colorado mountain towns.
+A & A Stables offers Denver horseback riding tours where you can enjoy a fireworks show, take a full moon ride and experience the fun of Colorado mountain towns.
 Giddy up to an old mine in Central City where you can wine and dine and ride your horse home in the moonlight.
 It’s pure cowboy fun!

 Snowshoe in Rocky Mountain National Park

+If you’re visiting during the winter, give snowshoeing in Denver a try!
 From November through April, Rocky Mountain National Park has several feet of powder for a snowshoe adventure.
 Hike over 25 to 30 inches of snow banks and drifts.
-And if you pick the Bear Lake trailhead, there are picturesque mountain lakes underneath towering cliff faces, providing jaw-dropping views.
+And if you pick the Bear Lake trail head, there are picturesque mountain lakes underneath towering cliff faces, providing jaw-dropping views.

 Climb the Flatirons